-- What you are responsible for: - Keeping up with the content in class which includes the topics covered but also announcements or assignment information whether you were present in the class or not. - If you are absent, then you are responsible for getting the information from the other students in class. - •Make sure your UC registered email is correct and one you actually read (some course announcements will be sent to these emails) - •NEW!
-Your UC registered email just became your university email - (I won't be able to repeat the lecture content if you are absent...there's just too many of you to make it practical and recall to get the most out of the class you need to be actively engaged) - •However, after you've caught up by talking with a classmate: - Ask for help if you need it - There are no dumb questions - ... except for waiting until the exam
+- What you are responsible for: - Keeping up with the content in class which includes the topics covered but also announcements or assignment information whether you were present in the class or not. - If you are absent, then you are responsible for getting the information from the other students in class. - (I won't be able to repeat the lecture content if you are absent...there's just too many of you to make it practical and recall to get the most out of the class you need to be actively engaged) - However, after you've caught up by talking with a classmate: - Ask for help if you need it - There are no dumb questions - ... except for waiting until the exam